 "Depending on that [residency status], you may or may not be covered by the state health care, though that's not something you can count as being enough.
 It would probably be better to have private health insurance and that can be a bit pricey, depending on the services your require.
 Dental is another expense but many Romanian-Canadians travel back home just to take advantage of the cheaper Romanian dental services," explained one expat.

-Healthcare Insurance for Expats in Romania
+International Health Insurance in Romania

 Card de Sanatare (National Health Insurance Card)